Biden wants more COVID relief funds. The GOP wants to know where previous relief went

 The White House also requested $10 billion to help Ukraine and counter Russia

-In the same letter, the White House requested an extra $10 billion to help counter "Russia's unjustified and unprovoked invasion."
+In the same request, the White House asked for an extra $10 billion to help counter "Russia's unjustified and unprovoked invasion."
 This is in addition to $1.4 billion in relief the U.S. has provided since last year.

-"Given the rapidly evolving situation in Ukraine, I anticipate that additional needs may arise over time," the letter says.
+"Given the rapidly evolving situation in Ukraine, I anticipate that additional needs may arise over time," Young said in the letter.
 "This funding request is based on the Administration's best information on resource requirements at this time, and we will remain in touch with the Congress in the coming weeks and months as we assess resource requirements beyond these immediate needs."

 That request breaks down as: